Meet Jason Rigby: The Tenor Saxophone Whisperer You Need to Hear

 Some musicians seem born with sound in their bones.
 Jason Rigby is one of them.

 Jason grew up in a tight-knit family (he’s one of 33 cousins!) and music was woven into everyday life.
-Through middle school and high school, he played in jazz bands and choirs, soaking up Cleveland’s thriving jazz scene and studying with local tenor sax hero Ernie Krivda.
-He cut his teeth on stages around the city, learning from musicians who would shape his voice and vision: Carmen Castaldi, Chip Stevens, Dan Wall, Mark Gondor and holiday concert appearances by Jamey Haddad and Joe Lovano.
-His high school and college mentors, John Drotleff, Gerry Wondrak, Tony Leonardi, Kent Engelhardt and James Umble, were formative and left deep impressions on him.
+Through middle school and high school, he sang in choirs and played in jazz bands, soaked up Cleveland’s thriving jazz scene and studied with local tenor sax hero Ernie Krivda.
+He cut his teeth on stages around the city, learning from musicians who would shape his voice and vision: Carmen Castaldi, Chip Stevens, Dan Wall, Mark Gondor and occasional concert appearances by Cleveland legends Jamey Haddad and Joe Lovano.
+His high school and college mentors, Brian Griebel, John Drotleff, Gerry Wondrak, Tony Leonardi, Kent Engelhardt and James Umble, were formative and left deep impressions on him.

 After high school, Jason studied at Youngstown State University, DePaul University, and eventually the Manhattan School of Music in New York City—where everything exploded creatively.
 He learned from heavyweights Dick Oatts, Rich Perry, Mike Abene and Ludmila Ulehla, but it was the endless jam sessions and collaborations with classmates (many of whom are now jazz luminaries themselves) that truly sharpened his sound.
 “I was playing three sessions a day—I couldn’t get enough.”

 Jason's first big exposure in New York came playing with the Vanguard Jazz Orchestra, a dream gig for any jazz musician.
-From there, he dove into the experimental downtown scene while also performing with jazz greats across Europe and the U.S. He joined Cameron Brown’s band, toured with guitarist Scott Dubois, gigged and recorded with Eivind Opsvik and Kris Davis, became a vital part of drummer Mark Guiliana’s genre-pushing projects (HEERNT, Jazz Quartet, Space Heroes, and BEAT Music), and held his own with legends like John Patitucci and Billy Hart.
+From there, he dove into the experimental downtown scene while also performing with jazz greats across Europe and the U.S. He joined Cameron Brown’s band, gigged and recorded with Mike Holober, Eivind Opsvik and Kris Davis, became a vital part of drummer Mark Guiliana’s genre-pushing projects (HEERNT, Jazz Quartet, Space Heroes, and BEAT Music), and held his own with legends like John Patitucci and Billy Hart.

 He’s been called a “creative force” and a “fresh spirit in jazz,” and you don’t have to be a jazz aficionado to hear why.
 There’s something in the way Jason plays—thoughtful, exploratory, alive—that speaks across genres and generations.